 Betta fish are colorful and fascinating.
 They can survive for a short time in bowls or small tanks without a filter, but to thrive, they need the right environment- ideally around 77°F with plenty of covers!
-A heater is essentials for Bettas.
+A heater is essential for Bettas.

-It’s easy-care as long you know how: just make sure there aren’t other aggressive Bettas in the same tank, or else they will fight.
+It’s easy care as long you know how: just make sure there aren’t other aggressive Bettas in the same tank, or else they will fight.
 This interesting fish would look great sitting next to some plants on our desk at work.

 Paradise fish are territorial and aggressive like bettas, but they prefer cooler temperatures.
 There is no need to purchase an aquarium heater for this type of fish.
-This type likes acidic environments where pH levels measure 5.8 on the scale: high point being an 8 for very strong acidity.
+This type likes acidic environments where pH levels measure 5.8 on the scale: the high point being an 8 for very strong acidity.

-For that reason Paradise fish is one of the fish that don’t need a filter and a heater.
+For that reason, Paradise fish is one of the fish that don’t need a filter and a heater.
 At least for a few days, they can survive if daily water changes are made.

 The Zebra Danios are colorful, social fish that grow fast.
-They need plenty of hiding places in order to feel safe and secure so they can be happy.
-You’ll want to provide your Zebra Danios with at least three different shelters around the tank; one for each male/female pair.
+They need plenty of hiding places in order to feel safe and secure, so they can be happy.
+You’ll want to provide your Zebra Danios with at least three different shelters around the tank, one for each male/female pair.

-A Zebra Danio has an average lifespan of 2-3 years depending on how well they are cared for by the owner.
-The optimum temperature is between 75°F – 82°F (24°C – 28°C) and Zebra Danio’s will eat mostly flakes
+A Zebra Danio has an average lifespan of 2-3 years, depending on how well they are cared for by the owner.
+The optimum temperature is between 75°F – 82°F (24°C – 28°C), and Zebra Danio’s will eat mostly flakes

-These fish can live a short time in tanks without a filter especially if the tank is big enough.
+These fish can live a short time in tanks without a filter, especially if the tank is big enough.